rogerbinns/apsw/doc/exceptions.rst

 .. exception:: ReadOnlyError

   :const:`SQLITE_READONLY`.
-Attempt to write a readonly database.
+Attempt to write to a readonly database.

 .. exception:: CantOpenError